SLG member profiles

 Andrew’s roles at St Mark’s encompass its hybrid delivery of VET and higher education.
 He is an adjunct Associate Professor at CSU, teaching undergraduate and postgraduate students in ethics, pastoral care and theology in CSU’s School of Theology.
 He also oversees delivery of VET courses offered through St Mark’s.

-Margie Fixter is Executive Director, Quality, Teaching and Learning at TAFE SA (RTO 41026), a Technical and Further Education Institute based in South Australia.
+Margie Fixter is Chief of Academic Excellence and Innovation at Chisholm Institute (RTO 0260), a Technical and Further Education Institute based in Victoria.

 Julie Healy is Executive Director Vocational Education and RTO Manager of TAFE Queensland (RTO 0275), a Technical and Further Education Institute based in Queensland.